0x7061/vim-go-runtime/README.md

 2. Simply clone this repository to ~/.vim-go-runtime in your home folder like this:

   ```$ git clone --recursive git@github.com:codepushr/vim-go-runtime.git ~/.vim-go-runtime```

-  Ignore the error that says it failed to recurse into submodule path 'submodules/amix-vimrc'.
-This is a gruvbox submodule error in amix' repository.

 3. Run the install script: